kristofhracza/hacking-procedure/Hashes_password/pass_hash.md

 # Powershell credentials file
-The command below can be used to, decrypt a given credentials file. **(has to be logged in as the user)**
+The command below can be used to decrypt a given credentials file. **(has to be logged in as the user)**
 ```powershell
 (Import-CliXml -Path user.txt).GetNetworkCredential().Password
 ```